guilamu/gf-chained-select-enhancer/README.md

 ## Acknowledgements

-Thanks to the GravityWiz team for helping me throught the years with anything related to Gravity Forms!
+Thanks to the GravityWiz team for helping me through the years with anything related to Gravity Forms!